 Climate change is now a major universal challenge and needs urgent attention.
 The impacts of climate change are not only restricted to the physical and climatological events like changing weather patterns, heavy rainfalls, floods, hurricanes, droughts, wildfires, heat stress, food and water shortages etc. but also has a major impact on human health.

-Climate change is severely affecting the social and environmental determinants of health including clean air, safe drinking water, sufficient food and secure shelter.
-It is assessed that between 2030 and 2050, climate change is expected to cause approximately 250,000 additional deaths per year including 60,000 deaths from Malaria, 38,000 due to heat exposure, 48,000 due to diarrhoea and 95,000 from malnutrition.
+Climate change is severely affecting the social and environmental determinants of human health including clean air, safe drinking water, sufficient food and secure shelter.
+It is assessed that between 2030 and 2050, climate change is expected to cause approximately 250,000 additional deaths per year including 60,000 deaths from malaria, 38,000 due to heat exposure, 48,000 due to diarrhoea and 95,000 from malnutrition.